Table of Contents

 #> 0 errors ✓ | 1 warning x | 0 notes

-However, before fixing the license warning, we will update the DESCRIPTION file.
+However, before fixing the license warning, we will update the DESCRIPTION

 DESCRIPTION file

-The DESCRIPTION file is one of the most important files in the R package, it is there to summarise the main information about the package and it is what tells R that this directory is a package.
+file is one of the most important files in the R package, it is there to summarise the main information about the package and it is what tells R that this directory is a package.

 When you open it, you will see a template with some information.
 Update the Title, Author and Description fields.
 (Don’t worry about the other fields you see, they will be updated automatically later.)

-Next we add the license information using the use_mit_license function.
-If you want to use another license run ?use_mit_license to see the available licenses.
+function.
+If you want to use another license run ?use_mit_license

 use_mit_license("Patricio R Estévez-Soto")